United by the idea that the greatest ride is yet to be built, and driven by the endless possibilities of technology, we create tomorrow's ride, today.

 - Tour de Romandie: Stage wins

-- Miguel Angel Lopez (Astana Pro Team) brings home White Jersey for Best Young Rider and finishes 3rd overall in the Giro d’Italia.
-Also takes 3rd position on final podium of the Vuelta in Spain on his Gallium Pro.
+- Giro d’Italia: Miguel Angel Lopez of Astana Pro Team brings home the White Jersey for Best Young Rider and finishes 3rd overall

-- Omar Fraile and Magnus Cort of Astana Pro Team win back-to-back stages at the Tour de France on Argon 18 Gallium Pros.
+- Tour de France: Omar Fraile and Magnus Cort of Astana Pro Team win back-to-back stages on Argon 18 Gallium Pros

 - Fourth finishing team HUUB Wattbike Test Team also rode the Electron Pro.

 - End of 2019 season also marks the end of Argon 18’s sponsorship of Astana Pro Team.
-Nevertheless, the team finishes the season with 15 World Tour level victories including Liège-Bastogne-Liège, 3 stage victories at the Giro d’Italia and 2 at la Vuelta ciclista a España.
-The team also won 3 general classification titles at Volta Ciclista a Catalunya, Itzulia Basque Country and Critérium du Dauphiné.
+Nevertheless, the team finishes the season with 15 World Tour level victories including:

 - Over the course of its 3-year partnership with Astana Pro Team, Argon 18 bikes were raced to 85 victories (including Liège-Bastogne-Liège 2019, Critérium du Dauphiné 2017 & 2019, Amstel Gold Race 2018, Itzulia Basque Country 2019, Volta a Catalunya 2019 and 11 Grand Tour stages) and 141 podium finishes in the most prestigious races around the world (including the Giro d’Italia 2018 and the Vuelta a Espana 2018).